maulydev/maulydev/README.md

 # Hi there! 👋

-I'm Mawuli, a passionate full-stack developer based in Ho, Ghana.
+I'm Ernest, a passionate full-stack developer based in Ho, Ghana.
 Welcome to my GitHub profile! ✨

 - 🔭 I’m currently working with **Python**, **Django**, **Next JS**, **Shadcn UI** and **Tailwind CSS** to build web applications that are both functional and beautiful. 💻🌐🚀